andrewdhood/cps_match/README.md

 ### Limitations

 - MLE assumes normal distributions; boundary-hitting suggests non-normality at some schools
-- Applicant counts are estimated, not observed
+- Applicant counts are estimated, not observed.
+One student may rank up to 6 schoos, although many rank fewer.
 - Geographic preference model may not capture sibling attendance, program specialties, etc.

 ---